BBSRC Industrial CASE (iCASE) Studentships

 iCASE students do not normally undertake the two rotation projects undertaken by students in the main cohort of DTP students, but can optionally do so if the development and application of diverse skills available within multiple research groups will be of benefit for their research.

 iCASE studentships supported by the DTP will be advertised on the DTP website when they become available.
 Students interested in applying for these studentships should contact the academic supervisor, or the main contact provided for the project, in the first instance to determine whether they are encouraged to apply.
-The main deadline for applications for iCASE studentships for entry in October 2018 will be Friday 19 January 2018, but please check the advertisement for your preferred studentship as recommended application dates vary.
+The first deadline for applications for iCASE studentships for entry in October 2019 will be Friday 25 November 2018, but please check the advertisement for your preferred studentship as recommended application dates vary.
 Please note that BBSRC eligibility requirements apply to all students seeking to apply to iCASE studentships advertised via the DTP.

 Students who are admitted to the DTP through the main field of applications may also have the opportunity to undertake an iCASE studentship if they choose to undertake a research project in collaboration with an eligible non-academic partner.
 In such cases, if the student chooses to undertake their substantive DPhil/PhD project in collaboration with the non-academic partner the project will be converted to an iCASE studentship, and the student will undertake a placement with the non-academic partner instead of a 12-week internship.

 Non-academic organisations and academic supervisors interested in applying for and supervising BBSRC iCASE studentships via the Oxford Interdisciplinary Bioscience DTP should contact the Director, Prof. Gail Preston (email@example.com), for further information in the first instance.